LINKS PAGE

 Plastic Warrior is a glossy magazine published six times per year, distributed in 30 different countries around the world, also providing a range of special issues and manufacturers checklists devoted to plastic toy soldiers and model figures.

-Toy Soldier Collector is published bi-monthly (by KRM Publishing Ltd) and features informative news and reviews sections as well as in-depth articles on makers, dealers, collectors and every other aspect of this fascinating hobby.
+Toy Soldier Collector is published bi-monthly and features informative news and reviews sections as well as in-depth articles on makers, dealers, collectors and every other aspect of this fascinating hobby.
 It only covers toy soldiers, sorry but no action figures or kits, they leave that for the other specialist magazines.

 OSPREY